-The books I read vary in topic from thriller/ mystery, to 'self-help,' religious and wellness.
-Occasionally I will even pick up a science fiction one if my husband really wants me to read it.
+The books I read vary in topic from thriller/ mystery, to 'self-help,' religion, and wellness.
+Occasionally I will even pick up a science fiction one if my husband wants me to read it.

 I haven't decided how it will all look yet, and please, if you have ideas on what you would like to see, reach out to me on the contact page.
 I have considered…

 - Self-paced weekly guided questions/journaling after reading assigned chapters (but really, who ‘likes’ assignments?)

 - Chapters are broken up by week to meet once at the end of the month to discuss the book as a whole